diegomartinrecillas/kth-iprog-project/README.md

 ### src/hooks

-Custom hooks that enhance components, i.e. `withContext()`.
-Must start with the word `with`.
+Custom hooks that enhance components, i.e. `useProgrammes()`.
+Must start with the keyword `use`.

 ### src/hocs

-Higher-oder components used to inject extra funtionality into components, i.e. `useProgrammes()`.
-Must start with the word `use`.
+Higher-oder components used to inject extra funtionality into components, i.e. `withContext()`.
+Must start with the keyword `with`.

 ### src/App.tsx